blizzardfun/HamiltonLoans/README.md

-# HamiltonLoans
-To Loan or not to Loan, That is the Question
+#Hamilton Loans  To Loan or Not to Loan, That is the Question

 ![alt text](https://github.com/blizzardfun/HamiltonLoans/blob/master/images/House.jpg)

 Goal:
 The goal of this project was to examine Home Mortgage Disclosure Act (HMDA) data and determine the variables most significant in deciding if a loan is approved or denied.
+We did not have the most significant credit data available so our results were limited.
+We went on to compare the various Machine Learning models for effectiveness.

 Data Source: https://ffiec.cfpb.gov/data-publication/modified-lar